Safety and Travel Insurance Advice for Visitors to Austria

 If you would prefer Global Health Insurance, Learn About Expatriate Health Insurance Plans

 Self-employed Expats have to do some additional paperwork as they don’t have an employer or state agency acting on their behalf.
 Fortunately, the cost of health care coverage is based on income, with no consideration of health risk factors.
 Therefore, it represents good value even to Expats with modest revenue.

 - The flexibility to tailor a plan to suit your individual needs

 - Access to Cigna Global’s trusted network of hospitals and doctors

 - The convenience and confidence of 24/7/365 customer service

 Since the recession of 2008, public health investments are slowly rebounding.
-There are occasional political tensions regarding funding and responsibilities as health care in Austria is a joint venture between federal, provincial, and municipal actors, Reforms in 2013 focused on improving quality of care.
-Those enrolled in the public health care system are issued an “e-card”, which allows for the digital processing of health care claims, a streamlined improvement over the previous voucher-based system.
+There are occasional political tensions regarding funding and responsibilities as health care in Austria is a joint venture between federal, provincial, and municipal actors.
+Reforms in 2013 focused on improving the quality of care.
+Those enrolled in the public health care system are issued an “e-card,” which allows for the digital processing of health care claims, a streamlined improvement over the previous voucher-based system.